Boris-Barboris/dsubs/arch/Roadmap.rst

     ?
 Window - essentialy, floating closable div.
 Maybe even resizable.
     - Image - generic render target to display graphical information.
         No need for fancy scaling or zooming, just display image.
-    ?
-Maybe use viewport to force element boundaries and provide guaranteed overlap protection.
+    - use viewport to force element boundaries and provide guaranteed overlap protection.
 May be too expensive on OpenGL side.
 Benefits only labels and buttons, probably not worth it.
+Obligatory for text box.
     + Control content cannot dictate control size, because such scheme always backfires (HTML is a good example).
-    - input focus handling, capturing.
+    + input focus handling, capturing.

 On mouse input:
     GUI elements are static, it's reasonable to handle mouse events only when